neuro4ml/neuro4ml.github.io/Week_0/4-Challenges.md

 ## Power efficiency

-Let’s start by talking about **power efficiency**.
+Let's start by talking about **power efficiency**.

 We're going to illustrate this by talking about the famous Go match between AlphaGo and Lee Sedol.

 To set the scene, computers overtook humans at chess in 1997, but in Go, a game with a much larger search space, humans remained superior.
-Until 2016 when DeepMind’s AlphaGo beat top human player Lee Sedol.
+Until 2016 when DeepMind's AlphaGo beat top human player Lee Sedol.

-In that match, it has been estimated that AlphaGo was drawing somewhere around 100 to 1000 kilowatts of power, compared to presumably around 20 W for Sedol’s human brain.
+In that match, it has been estimated that AlphaGo was drawing somewhere around 100 to 1000 kilowatts of power, compared to presumably around 20 W for Sedol's human brain.

-That means AlphaGo was around 5,000 to 50,000 times less efficient than a human brain, and it’s worth saying that the human brain was also doing a bunch of other stuff at the same time.
+That means AlphaGo was around 5,000 to 50,000 times less efficient than a human brain, and it's worth saying that the human brain was also doing a bunch of other stuff at the same time.

-Obviously that’s a huge difference, but this might be overstating the case a bit.
+Obviously that's a huge difference, but this might be overstating the case a bit.

 By the next year, DeepMind had implemented AlphaGo Zero which played better than the previous version and they claim was only drawing around 1-2 kilowatts of power, so only about 50-100 human brains.

-Still very inefficient, but it only took a year to improve by a factor of 50 or more, so I wouldn’t bet against the machines on this.
+Still very inefficient, but it only took a year to improve by a factor of 50 or more, so I wouldn't bet against the machines on this.

 ![](figures/power-efficiency.png)